Shareability Network Based Decomposition Approach for Solving Large-scale Single School Routing Problems

-The objective function (29) minimizes the total number of bus stops that are needed.
-Constraints (30) ensure that each student has at least one bus stop within their maximum walking range.
-Constraints (31) impose that decision variables are binary.
-This ILP generates the minimum number of bus stops needed to cover all the students.
+The objective function (21) minimizes the total number of bus stops that are needed.
+Constraints (22) ensure that each student has at least one bus stop within their maximum walking distances.
+Constraints (23) impose that decision variables are binary.
+This ILP generates the minimum number of bus stops needed to cover all students.

-Even if some students need door-to-door pickups ($d_s^{max} = 0$ and $N_s = \emptyset$), the above node compression technique can still be used by assigning the student to the nearest station and adding a penalty corresponding to the vehicle having to move from the station to the student residence and back.
+Even if some students need door-to-door pickups ($d_s^{max} = 0$ and $N_s = \emptyset$), the above node compression technique can still be used by assigning the student to a bus stop and adding a penalty corresponding to the vehicle having to move from the stop to the student residence and back.
 This penalty is bounded by the distance of a round-trip between the assigned bus stop and door-to-door students' residence.
 The penalty will be incorporated in the function $\sfunction{PathTsp}(\cdot)$ when considering the feasibility of trips.
 For cases with considerable number of students who need door-to-door pickups, this heuristic substantially reduces the computational complexity.
+The impact of virtual walking distance for students with door-to-door pickups will be discussed in the experiments section.
 Figure \ref{fig:node_compression} shows an example of the shareability network before and after applying the node compression technique with above heuristic for students with door-to-door pickups (this example uses a virtual walking distance of 0.5 miles, which is an independent parameter from the maximum walking distance).